RBAC vs ABAC: Which Access Control Model Fits Your Organization?

 RBAC is used to provide the minimum baseline of trusted access by assigning permissions based on the user’s role.
 This provides a new user starting out with a minimum baseline of controls, thus limiting the number of excessive permissions a user can be given on day one.

-ABAC method continually verifies context based on variables such as geolocation, device health, and data sensitivity, thus ensuring that each user stands on a solid footing before being granted access.
+ABAC continuously evaluates contextual factors such as geolocation, device health, and data sensitivity to ensure access remains appropriate as conditions change.
 This approach allows a strong verification of a user, but also allows that verification to happen again if the context changes.

 The hybrid RBAC–ABAC model is becoming the most common and effective way to operationalize Zero Trust within organizations.
-Positioning RBAC as the foundational model provides structure to access, while ABAC layers and adds flexibility to how policies can be managed and operationalized in a true cloud, hybrid, or remote-first world where security is paramount but flexibility is equally as important.
+Using RBAC as a foundational model provides structural clarity, while ABAC layers contextual controls to support cloud, hybrid, and remote-first environments without sacrificing security.

 Both RBAC and ABAC are security and access control mechanisms, but their approaches to security differ significantly.
 The table below examines these models against important criteria to help you determine which model or models may be best suited for your organization.